CUBRID/cubrid-manual/en/security.rst

 **Table Encryption**

 In CUBRID, a **table** is the unit for TDE-encryption.
 To use the TDE feature, create a table using the **ENCRYPT** option as follows.
+For more information, see :ref:`create-tde-table`.

 .. code-block:: sql